PHP 8 - Worth the update?

 Wordpress has received support for PHP 8.0 with version 5.6.
 This was released on December 08, 2020.
 The compatibility of themes and plugins must be checked in detail.

-Status 11.05.2021 ‒ As things stand, no Typo3 version (including v11) supports the current PHP version 8.0.
+TYPO3 has received support fo PHP 8.0 and PHP 8.1 with version v11HP version 8.0.
 However, it can be assumed that older Typo3 versions will also receive support for PHP 8.0 in the medium term.
 This is necessary so that these Typo3 versions can be operated with an actively supported version of PHP until their respective support ends.

 EOL and roadmap of current PHP versions